Why did MacArthur decide to run a competition for a single $100 million grant?

-What criteria did the judges consider when evaluating proposals?
+What criteria will peers and the “wise heads” panel consider when evaluating proposals?

-The third was feasible.
-When it comes to feasibility, the kinds of questions we wanted judges to consider were: Does the team have the right expertise, capacity, and skills to deliver the proposed solution?
-Do the budget and project plan line up with realistic costs and tasks?
+The third criteria is feasible.
+When it comes to feasibility, the kinds of questions we want peers and wise heads to consider are: Does the team have the skills, capacity, relationships, and experience to deliver its proposal?

 The last criteria, durable, is the one that sets 100&Change apart.
-If we were focused on solving a problem, we didn’t want the solution to be temporary and transitory.
-We wanted whatever we chose to have a long-term impact.
+If we were focused on solving a problem, we want the $100 million solution to have a sustained impact.

-The judges scored criteria on a 1-5 scale.
-We did not want to disadvantage a proposal that was assigned to a judge who tended to give low scores or tip the scale in favor of a proposal that had a judge who tended to score high.
-Judges’ scores were statistically normalized to ensure that no matter which judges were assigned to an applicant, each proposal was given equal consideration.
+The judges will score criteria on a 1-5 scale.
+We do not want to disadvantage a proposal that is assigned to a judge who tends to give low scores or tip the scale in favor of a proposal that has a judge who tends to score high.
+Judges’ scores will be statistically normalized to ensure that no matter which judges are assigned to an applicant, each proposal will be given equal consideration.

-Applicants will learn how their proposal was evaluated and will receive comments and feedback from our expert panel of judges.
+Applicants learned how their proposal was evaluated and received comments and feedback from our expert panel of judges.
 That feedback might help strengthen proposals for future funding requests or even the next cycle of 100&Change.
-Also, a public, searchable database of all the proposals will also be posted online later this year.
-That exposure could lead to other funding opportunities.
-MacArthur hopes this process will also engage the public and the philanthropic sector in a discussion about the best ways to bring about meaningful and measurable change to some of society’s biggest problems.